alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/fluent-syntax-for-assertion-in-mstest.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 I find it really clearer than the first form.
 The advantage of a fluent syntax is that you can read the assertion as if were English text.
-Iâ€™m actually writing an helper assembly to support fluent syntax with msTest, if someone is interested in I can publish in source form.
-For now Iâ€™m able to support basic syntax with operator precedence and parenthesis
+I'm actually writing an helper assembly to support fluent syntax with msTest, if someone is interested in I can publish in source form.
+For now I'm able to support basic syntax with operator precedence and parenthesis

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 [TestMethod]